DanCZika/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
-Small script to compare Naive Bayes and SVM
+Small script to compare Naive Bayes and SVM using the Iris flower dataset